lunarmint/anime-piracy-wiki/guides/irc.md

 This is a guide created for people who want to use the IRC protocol to directly download anime into their computers.

 Whether you choose IRC or another method is entirely up to you.
-I'm not here to change your mind.
-We've written a guide to help you choose the method that works best for you.
+This guide will help you to choose the method that works best.

 For this guide, we're going to be using the HexChat app to connect to the #nibl channel, from which I will teach you to download any anime episode (even in large batches).